isomerpages/moe-evergreenpri/_our-processes-and-programmes/Science Department.md

 ![](/images/Department%20Photos/Science/science%20dept%202023%204.jpg)

-Our P3 students were involved in the Farm to Table Programme.
+Our P3 students are involved in the Farm to Table Programme.
 It provides a unique opportunity to understand the journey of food from its source to the table.
 Through this experiential learning initiative, students gain deeper appreciation for the value of locally sourced and sustainable food.

 Students learn about the challenges in land scarce Singapore and get hands-on experience in planting, tending, and harvesting crops, witnessing the transformation from seeds to fully grown produce using the Hydroponics system.
 They also explore the environmental impact of different food production systems and learn about the benefits of consuming locally grown, seasonal produce.
 Through this project, students develop a strong connection between their food choices and the environment, encouraging them to make conscious decisions that support sustainability.